 • How long does the process take?

-• What is the process of Certification or Credentialing like?
+• What is the process of certification like?

-After your application and all the supporting documents have been accepted, you will need to complete two additional steps: take (1) the Standardized Clinical Knowledge Test, and (2) the Standardized Patient Exam through a simulated patient encounter.
-It does not matter in what order to take the Test and the Exam, but you will need to successfully pass both the Test and the Exam within 6 months after you receive notice from SCA that your documents have been accepted and that you are ready to move on to that phase.
+Next phase: you will need to complete (1) the Standardized Clinical Knowledge Test, and (2) the Standardized Patient Exam through a simulated patient encounter.
+You will have 6 months to successfully pass both the test and the exam (the 6 months begin from the day you receive notification that your documents have been accepted).
+You can take the test and exam in any order.

 • What is the application fee?

-The non-refundable application fee is $300 for Board Certified Chaplain (BCC), and $275 for Credentialed Chaplain (CC).
+The non-refundable application fee is $300 for Advanced Practice Board Certified Chaplain (APBCC), $300 for Board Certified Chaplain (BCC), and $275 for Credentialed Chaplain (CC).

 • How much are the annual maintenance fees?

-Board Certified Chaplains (BCC) and Credentialed Chaplains (CC) need to pay annual maintenance fees to maintain their BCC and CC.
-The annual maintenance fee is $150 for both BCC and CC.
+Advanced Practice Board Certification Chaplains (ABPCC), Board Certified Chaplains (BCC) and Credentialed Chaplains (CC) need to pay annual maintenance fees to maintain their APBCC/BCC/ CC.
+The annual maintenance fee is $150 for three types of certification.
 Maintenance fees are due annually every January 1st.
-You will be invoiced in November of the previous year for the upcoming year.
+You will be invoiced every November for the upcoming calendar year.

 Please note: your first invoice will also include a pro-rated amount for the balance of the current calendar year in which you were certified/credentialed.
 For example, if you are certified or credentialed in August, you will be invoiced for September, October, November, and December of the current year (pro-rated amount of $50, which is 4 months), and the maintenance fee for the following calendar year of $150.
 In this example, you would be invoiced a total of $200.
 For subsequent years, you will only be invoiced the annual maintenance fee of $150.

-• What are the education requirements to maintain Certification or Credentialing?
+• What are the education requirements to maintain Certification/ Credentialing?

 • Is membership in SCA required?

 Yes.
-Current membership in SCA is required for certification (BCC) and credentialing (CC).
+Current membership in SCA is required for all three types of certification: APBCC, BCC, and CC.

 • Who should I contact if I have questions during the process?